aws-samples/q-custom-plugin-aws-connect-integration-blog/README.md

 Before deploying this project, ensure you have:

 1. AWS CLI configured with appropriate permissions
 2. Access to create resources in Amazon Connect, EC2, ECR, CodeBuild, and Lambda
 3. Source code for the web application available at the specified `SourceZipUrl`
+4. Have a valid AWS account.
+5. Have Okta developer account, setup an application and API.
+If you do not have an Okta please see below instructions.
+6. Have an Amazon Q Business Pro subscription to create Amazon Q apps.
+7. Have the service-linked IAM role AWSServiceRoleForQBusiness.
+If you don’t have one, create it with the qbusiness.amazonaws.com service name.
+8. Have an AWS Identity and Access Management (IAM) role in the account that has sufficient permissions to create the necessary resources.
+If you have administrator access to the account, no action is required.
+9. Enable AWS Cloudtrail logging for operational and risk auditing.
+10. Enable Budget policy notification to protect customer from unwanted billing.

+## Cleanup

+To avoid incurring future charges, delete the resources that you created and clean up your account.
+You can clean up the AWS environment using the following steps:
+1. Empty the contents of the S3 buckets you created as part of the CloudFormation stack.
+2. Delete the CloudFormation stack you created as part of this post.
+3. Disable the application from AWS IAM Identity Center.

 ## Notes